China's cities are running out of cash to pay huge Covid lockdown bills - KTVZ

 China’s broad fiscal deficit, which amalgamates deficits for both the central and local governments, hit 6.66 trillion yuan ($944 billion) in the first ten months of 2022, nearly tripling from a year ago, according to CNN Business calculations based on data from the Ministry of Finance.

-Zhao Wei, chief economist at Shanghai-based Sinolink Securities, estimates that the broad fiscal deficit could surpass 10 trillion yuan ($1.4 billion) in 2022, the widest in history.
+Zhao Wei, chief economist at Shanghai-based Sinolink Securities, estimates that the broad fiscal deficit could surpass 10 trillion yuan ($1.4 trillion) in 2022, the widest in history.

 Low income, high costs

-Note: Correction: An earlier version of this article gave an incorrect dollar figure for China’s projected fiscal deficit in 2022.